 - External Funding Opportunities.
 Limited to one page, summarize the external funding opportunities for which the CoBRA grant will enable the pursuit of external funding.
 Include a timeline with milestones for development of one or more external proposals, names of potential sponsoring agencies and solicitations and relevant deadlines for those agencies.

 - Budget.
 Limited to two pages, provide a table with each expenditure category and line item descriptions.
 It is expected, although not explicitly required, that the budget be balanced across the institutions.
-The Office of Research budget template may be used.
+The Office of Research and Innovation budget template may be used.

 - Budget Justification.
 Limited to three pages, provide a justification for all expenditures.
 Specify how much funding is requested for UTD and UTSW.

 - Co-funding.
 Co-funding is neither required nor considered for priority in funding.
 However, if a project requires funds exceeding the stated limit, an academic unit may provide co-funding.
 If so, provide a description of the source and planned use of the funds to support the overall goals of the project.
 A letter of support from the academic unit authority should accompany the application expressing commitment to provide the funds during the CoBRA grant award period.

 - Letter of Collaboration.
 Include a letter of collaboration from participating UTSW faculty.